Ultimate Fighting Championship controversies: UFC 223 bus attack

 UFC president Dana White called the incident "the most disgusting thing that has happened in the history of the company", and said there was a warrant out for McGregor's arrest, with the NYPD labeling McGregor a person of interest.
 McGregor later turned himself in to a police station, where he faced three counts of assault and one count of criminal mischief.
 He was further charged with menacing and reckless endangerment at his arraignment and released on $50,000 bail until June 14, 2018.
 McGregor later pleaded no contest to a count of disorderly conduct and was ordered to perform five days of community service and attend anger management classes.
 In September 2018, Chiesa sued McGregor for "negligence, negligent infliction of emotional distress, intentional infliction of emotional distress, assault and battery, among other claims".
 In December 2022, both parties reached a settlement, the details of which were not disclosed.

-Despite White's previous comments codemning the incident, he had an immediate and "totally predictable about-face" according to Chad Dundas of Bleacher Report, and the UFC liberally used footage of it to promote the fight between Nurmagomedov and McGregor at UFC 229, six months later.
+Despite White's previous comments condemning the incident, he had an immediate and "totally predictable about-face" according to Chad Dundas of Bleacher Report, and the UFC liberally used footage of it to promote the fight between Nurmagomedov and McGregor at UFC 229, six months later.
 Dundas proposed that the UFC's reaction showed any behavior is acceptable to them so long as it earns money and also pointed out how Lobov was punished by the UFC, but not McGregor; "if anybody not named Conor McGregor had chucked that dolly, they would've been looking for a new job before the glass hit the floor of the Barclays Center.
 In the UFC, however, it's economics over everything.
 At this point, even the law."
 MMA journalist John Morgan reflected on the bus incident in 2020, stating that "it changed things.
 The UFC now has added security guards in every host hotel."